GooFit/GooFit/docs/documentation.md

 gooMalloc((void**) &dev_event_array, dimensions*numEntries*sizeof(fptype));
 cudaMemcpy(dev_event_array, host_array, dimensions*numEntries*sizeof(fptype), cudaMemcpyHostToDevice);
-MEMCPY_TO_SYMBOL(functorConstants, &numEvents, sizeof(fptype), 0, cudaMemcpyHostToDevice);
 delete[] host_array;
 ```

 Notice the call to `setIndices`; this is where the indices of
 observables passed to the PDF are decided and copied into the indices
-array.
+array(#setIndices).
 This step cannot be done before all the subcomponents of the PDF
 have had a chance to register their observables.
 Hence `setData` should
 be called only after the creation of all PDF components, and only on the
 top-level PDF.